paulshorey/DogsJS/README.md

 This project uses NextJS infrastructure and a lot of server-side-generated content.
 Unit tests would be a big pain to set up, and are actually not recommended by the community.
 What's much easier and actually more effective?
 It's "end-to-end testing"!
 Also called "functional testing".
 This runs the app using "Puppeteer", a headless programmable Chrome browser.
 Execute whatever tests you want, to check that important content has been generated correctly, and important user-interactions are working.

-No more spending hours mocking data sources.
+> No more spending hours mocking data sources.
 Nothing to mock at all.
 It's real - same content the user will see.
 This "puppeteer" powered "functional testing" runs just as reliably and quickly as unit tests.
-Of course for some projects you may still want to use individual unit tests, but this is a good technique to keep in mind!

 Simply command: **`npm run test`**.
 This is already integrated into the CI process.
 Before you can do **`git commit`**, the tests will automatically run.
 If the tests fail, your commit will also fail.